 There are two types: neodymium magnets and samarium–cobalt magnets.
-Neodymium magnets – the ones used in our REMpedals™ – are incredibly powerful, permanent magnets made from alloys of rare-earth elements.
-Developed in the 1970s and 1980s, REM are the strongest type of permanent magnets made, producing significantly stronger magnetic fields than other types such as ferrite or alnico magnets.
+Neodymium magnets – the ones used in our REMpedal™ – are incredibly powerful, permanent magnets made from alloys of rare-earth elements.
+Developed in the 1970s and 1980s, REM is the strongest type of permanent magnet made, producing significantly stronger magnetic fields than other types such as ferrite or alnico magnets.

 REM are most powerful in a north/south (straight up/down) direction on the pedals.
 When you start to move east/west the force of the REMmagnets decreases and it is easier to step out.
 You’re never “locked in” as with a clipless pedal: Only magnetic force is holding your foot to the REMpedal™, and you can pull off in almost any direction.
 So there’s no muscle memory that needs to be trained, and releasing is completely intuitive and natural, unlike clipless pedals.

 **Scroll to bottom for more in-depth tech on Neodymium/Rare Earth Magnets

 NO!
 Neodymium’s magnetic charge will last a lifetime.
 You can even recharge traditional magnets with them.

 Sort of.
 Since the REMpedal™ uses a flat platform, you can certainly ride with any shoes – even your Oxfords or runners.
 But to get the full benefits of the system you’ll want to attach the REMplate™, compatible with any two-bolt, SPD-specific shoes.
 The system works best with flat-bottom shoes with a rubber outsole – like those on DH or Enduro shoes, which will engage more completely with the pins on the pedal body – but any two-bolt shoes will work.